Hurricane Ophelia (2017): Azores

 The Portuguese Institute of the Sea and the Atmosphere issued a red warning for heavy rainfall for the eastern group of the Azores—São Miguel, Santa Maria and Formigas—on 14 October from 17:59 UTC to 23:59 UTC.
 An orange gale warning was issued for the eastern group for the afternoon through night of 14–15 October, as well as a yellow alert for high seas.
 Rainfall alerts were also issued for the central group—Terceira, Graciosa, São Jorge Island, Pico and Faial.

-The President of the Regional Service of Civil Protection of the Azores, Lieutnant-Colonel Carlos Neves, announced there was no serious damage.
+The President of the Regional Service of Civil Protection of the Azores, Lieutenant-Colonel Carlos Neves, announced there was no serious damage.
 High winds downed four trees on São Miguel, three in the Ponta Delgada district and one in Povoação.
 The island also experienced some minor flooding.
 In the central group of the Azores, there were a few instances of light damage, with one home suffering a roof leak.